+3. Does Not Meet Scientific Review Criteria is assigned to a proposal that is significantly deficient in one or more of the ISRP review criteria.
+One example is a proposal for an ongoing project that might offer benefits to fish and wildlife, but does not include provisions for monitoring and evaluation or reporting of past results.
+Another example is a research proposal that is technically sound but does not offer benefits to fish and wildlife because it substantially duplicates past efforts or is not sufficiently linked to management actions.
+In most cases, proposals that receive this recommendation lack detailed methods or adequate provisions for monitoring and evaluation, and some propose actions that have the potential for significant deleterious effects to non-target fish or wildlife.
+The ISRP notes that proposals in this category may address needed actions or are an integral part of a planned watershed effort, but the proposed methods or approaches are not scientifically sound.
+In some cases, a targeted request for proposals may be warranted to address the needed action.

+4. Not Applicable is assigned to proposals with objectives that are not amenable to scientific review.

+5. Response Requested is assigned to a proposal in a preliminary review that requires a response on specific issues before the ISRP can make its final recommendation.
+This does not mean that the proposal has failed the review.
+In general, the ISRP requests responses on a majority of proposals, and a majority of proposals provide sufficient information in the response loop to meet the ISRP’s scientific review criteria.

-Thus, current decision criteria for ranking projects as “fundable or not fundable” are based primarily on technical merit and do not include specific reference to research priorities.
+Thus, current decision criteria for ranking projects as meet scientific review criteria” or not are based primarily on technical merit and do not include specific reference to research priorities.
 Consequently, this research plan should enable the ISRP to better compare and evaluate projects for relevance to critical uncertainties.

 In addition to the ISRP’s scientific review, proposals are evaluated within a policy context to determine their potential contribution to management decision-making.
 The regional fish and wildlife managers provide recommendations to the Council on these matters, and it is essential that they continue their key role in determining which projects are most likely to benefit fish and wildlife, including research projects that may provide the basis for eventual management actions.
 In summary, the Council’s recommendations for Bonneville funding rest on a mix of priorities, legal considerations, technical adequacy, management urgency, regional opportunities, and available funding.